-The last RIOC president who cared about telling the truth was Steve Shane, and no surprise, the board canned him in one of only two shows of hutzpah ever.
+The last RIOC president who cared about telling the truth was Steve Shane, and no surprise, the board canned him in one of only two shows of spine ever witnessed from them.
 It came, not from any misconduct, but at the behest of Hudson-Related and a greedy group pushing to cash in on privatization.

 Members of the local political group served on the board and soon collected their haul.

 Leslie Torres, next up in the big chair at 591 Main, exited after investigators caught her treating herself on the company credit card.

 Her second in command, Fernando Martinez, spent time in prison for taking kickbacks on RIOC projects.